stnorton/prof-website/content/post/polmeth-2020/index.md

 impossible tasks in the decentralized world of social media).

-The results raise an interesting substantive question that I've been grappling with for some time: do distraction or engagement have differential effects?
+The results raise an interesting substantive question that I've been grappling with for some time: do distraction and engagement actually have differential effects?
 Even if (like me) you spend far too much time on Twitter, you still have limited time.
 If the IRA engaging in certain topics boosted their visibility on Twitter, users were inevitably distracted from other content.

 Future work on this project aims to untangle exactly that question by looking at the *effect* of these tweets, particularly on emotional engagement.
+Distraction should simply distract, whereas participation should distract *and* have some effect on attitudes/affect.

 A separate project will also look at the  use of images in the dataset - something I think it is very important to explore.
 Working with images is much more difficult than working with text, but modern social media is a very visual phenomenon.
 If we keep ignoring image data, we're discarding tons of potentially useful information.